yoshiya-usui/femtic/README.md

 ## Release note
 ***v4.3*** Feb.
-6, 2025: The directory for the out-of-core files of the sensitivity matrix can becomes changeable.
+6, 2025: The directory for the out-of-core files of the sensitivity matrix becomes changeable.

 ***v4.2*** Mar.
 25, 2024: I modified some parts to allow the use of large-scale models and large datasets.